 Which Printful facility ships your EU order?

 Printful uses an automatic routing system that picks the closest facility with the product in stock.
-For European orders, the priority order is usually:
+According to Printful's Europe page, they print and ship from in-house European facilities in Spain, the UK, and Latvia.
+For European orders, the priority order is typically:

 - Riga, Latvia (EU) — the default for most apparel orders going to EU destinations.
 Intra-EU shipping, no customs.

-- Birmingham, UK — the default for UK-bound orders, and a fallback for EU orders when Riga is out of stock.
+- Birmingham, UK — the default for UK-bound orders, and a fallback for EU orders when EU facilities are out of stock.

 - USA facilities (Charlotte, Los Angeles, Dallas) — used when the product is not stocked anywhere in Europe.
 Long transit and almost guaranteed customs fees.